mprib/caliscope/README.md

 NOTES: I have gone through some of this to get a general sense of the structure of the pyqt6 code.
 I think I have a rough handle on it, and am moving forward to issues of concurrency to read frames at a known framerate at the same time, and then expose them to real-time processing.
 This is the backbone of any system that wants to do what FMC is doing.

+---

+I am returning today (10-3-2022) to PyQt6 and looking to get a better handle on how to create a GUI for the application that will allow a more streamlined camera placement, calibration, capture, and post-processing.
+My own code is becoming a bit too disparate for me to sensibly maintain it and I need to start aligning/organizing things in a central way.

 ## Concurrency

 This tutorial was linked do on a github issue: